-Jonathan Wilson-Hartgrove is author of Strangers at My Door.
-He lives in Durham, N.C., where he founded the Rutba House, a house of hospitality.
+Jonathan Wilson-Hartgrove is author of Strangers at My Door and co-author, with Rev. William J. Barber II, of The Third Reconstruction.
+He lives in Durham, N.C., where he co-founded the Rutba House, a house of hospitality.
+He is also the director of School for Conversion.

 Posts By This Author